-Move the control to the full upright position, past detent, to turn on the interior lamps and the outside mirror puddle lamps.
+Move the control to the full upright position, past detent, to turn on the interior lamps.

-Move the control to the full down position, past detent, to prevent the interior lights from illuminating
+Move the control to the full down position, past detent, to prevent the interior lights from illuminating when the doors are opened.

 VERTICAL AIM ADJUSTMENT